etbrem/GuessTheRandom/SOLUTION.md

 ### The player can win (?)

-It may seem counterintuitive, but the player can end the game and win.
+It may seem counterintuitive, but the player can win and end the game.

-All they need to do is use the average of all of the `hints` they've heard so far as their `guess`.
+All they need to do is use the average of all of the `hints` they've gotten so far as their `guess`.

 ### Guessing with the average is all you need (?)